oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 ## Document Purpose
 <!-- GUIDANCE -->
 <!--
-Describe the purpose of this document and the Oracle specific terminology, specifically around 'Workload' and 'Lift'.
+Describe the purpose of this document and the Oracle specific terminology, specifically around 'Workload'.

 Mandatory Chapter